On Sunday night, Bart and I sat down after the girls were in bed and planned out all their gifts for Christmas.

 - Digital Camera.
 Ella has had an Instax camera since her 5th birthday and loves it and has carefully hoarded her 10 prints for more than three years (she is SO my child), but we thought Ani would prefer this digital one where she could take as many photos as she wanted.
 Plus, the price was excellent.

 For Star (who is almost four)

 In addition to her remote control car and pedicure, she’s also getting:

-- June & January ballet shirt.
+- Ballet shirt.
 This was another sale item and I’ve noticed that Star definitely needed another long-sleeve shirt – I think she only has about two.
 The problem with living in Arizona is you don’t own anything except tee shirts!

 - Slippers.
 I picked out these unicorn slippers and I seriously cannot WAIT for her to open them.

 - Teddy Bear.
 When we saw Santa last weekend, Bart asked Star if she wanted to sit on Santa’s lap or just get a candy cane and skip talking him.
 She looked very concerned and said, “I have to tell him what I want!”
 And what she wanted was a Mama Teddy Bear.
 Bart asked if we should get all the girls a giant teddy bear, but I put my foot down.
 Who has room for that?

 - Sweatshirt.
 I love the cute star pattern and can’t wait to have her wear this all winter.
 Nothing better than a snuggly baby.

 - Doll Stroller.
 We got rid of both of our doll strollers when we moved (they were both pretty battered after years of use), but Tally has been LOVING the one at her cousins’ house, so it seemed time to get her one of her own.